hdowens/projeul_sols/README.md

 **q46** - Proof of Goldbach's weak conjecture, What is the smallest odd composite that cannot be written as the sum of a prime and twice a square?
 Solved by rearranging the equation and finding the first number that did not satisfy it.

 **q48** - Last ten digits of the series 1^1 + 1^2 + ... + 1000^1000

+**q50** - Which prime, below one-million, can be written as the sum of the most consecutive primes?